wenzelm/slidr-sloppr/README.md

     slidr.sh -D 'G[TC]' -S '' -A 'A[GC]'

+<a name="agc"></a>
+#### Should I use DGC or AGC clustering?

+That depends on your dataset and is impossible to know in advance.
+To illustrate the difference between the two methods, consider the following tails after dereplication:

+                             Tail Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
+	2:     GGTTTAATTACCCAAGTTTGAG        10
+	3:          AATTACCCAAGTTTGAG       100
+	4:              ACCCAAGTTTGAG      1000
+	5:                   AGTTTGAG     10000

+Note that tail 2 is the full-length *C. elegans* SL1 sequence and tails 2-5 are 5' truncated versions that clearly should be clustered with tail 2.
+However, the short and highly abundant tail 5 also happens to be identical to the 3' end of tail 1, which only appears once and is likely to be noise.

+Using DGC, ties are broken by sequence length, so tail 5 will cluster with tail 1 instead of tail 2, yielding the following two clusters:

+                 Cluster centroid Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG     10001
+	2:     GGTTTAATTACCCAAGTTTGAG      1110

+Using AGC, ties are broken by abundance, so tail 5 will cluster correctly with tail 2 because it is more abundant:

+                 Cluster centroid Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
+	2:     GGTTTAATTACCCAAGTTTGAG     11110

+That's a dramatic difference in read coverage!
+So is AGC always superior to DGC?
+No!
+Let's add another unspecific tail X that happens to be highly abundant:

+                             Tail Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
+	2:     GGTTTAATTACCCAAGTTTGAG        10
+	3:          AATTACCCAAGTTTGAG       100
+	4:              ACCCAAGTTTGAG      1000
+	X:                  TAGTTTGAG      5000
+	5:                   AGTTTGAG     10000

+Using AGC, tail 5 will now cluster with tail X instead of tail 2 because its abundance is higher (5000 vs. 1110):

+                 Cluster centroid Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
+	2:     GGTTTAATTACCCAAGTTTGAG      1110
+	3:                  TAGTTTGAG     15000

+Conversely, using DGC, tail 5 clusters correctly with tail 2 because it is longer:

+                 Cluster centroid Abundance
+    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
+	2:     GGTTTAATTACCCAAGTTTGAG     11110
+	3:                  TAGTTTGAG      5000

+It is obvious that the two clustering methods are bound to yield very different results in organisms with many SL variants that happen to be conserved at the 3' end.
+In those cases, short tails will match multiple SLs and ties must be broken arbitrarily (length or abundance).
+Most datasets we have analysed yield better results with the default DGC, but some worked very poorly and improved dramatically with AGC.
+We therefore suggest to use the default DGC and try AGC if SL read coverage is suspiciously low.

 #### I want to analyse hundreds of RNA-Seq libraries - can SLIDR handle it?

 Yes, but be aware of bottlenecks: